aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/timelines/_index.md

 weight: 170
 url: /net/create-timeline/
 aliases: [/net/timelines/,/net/create-timeline-to-a-pivot-table/]
-description: Manage timelines of Excel files with Aspose.Cells.
+description: Learn how to create a timeline with Aspose.Cells.
 ---

 ## **Possible Usage Scenarios**

-A timeline is used to filter data quickly.
-It can be used to filter data in a pivot table.
+Instead of adjusting filters to show dates, you can use a PivotTable Timeline——a dynamic filter option that lets you easily filter by date/time, and zoom in on the period you want with a slider control.
 Microsoft Excel allows you to create timeline by selecting a pivot table and then clicking the *Insert > Timeline*.
 Aspose.Cells also allows you to create timeline using the [**Worksheet.Timelines.Add()**](https://apireference.aspose.com/cells/net/aspose.cells.timelines/timelinecollection/methods/index) method.

 ## **Create Timeline to a Pivot Table**